 Maintaining momentum is the second most important technique for successfully 4wd on sand.
 Driving on sand can be compared to the likes of a boat on the water.

 When the boat is travelling slowly or at a standstill, it sinks into the water.
 At high speeds, it glides across the surface effortlessly, almost like it’s “floating”.

 Similarly, driving slowly on soft sand will result in your tyres sinking into the sand, requiring your engine to work harder to maintain forward momentum.
 Without the right throttle application, you will get bogged.

 - If you feel your vehicle slowing down — like you’re dragging something — apply more throttle.

 What about gear selection?

 The key to maintaining momentum is making sure you’re in the right gear.
 Too high a gear and you’ll have no power, too low and you may have too much.
-Most guides will recommend staying in low range initially.
-If you feel like you’re starting to get bogged, low range will provide you with necessary power to drive out while allowing adequate speed to keep you floating on top of the sand.
+Most guides will recommend staying in the low range initially.
+If you feel like you’re starting to get bogged, low range will provide you with the necessary power to drive out while allowing adequate speed to keep you floating on top of the sand.

 - If you notice the revs dropping and your vehicle slows down, the gear is too high.

 - If the sand is compact and you’re comfortable with using high ranges, it’s worth the extra speed.

 - Always keep a little in reserve for those ohsh** moments and when exiting and entering a beach, as the sand is quite choppy.